Free Bet Blackjack Strategy and Tips – How-to Guide

 Free Bet Blackjack Basic Strategy

-In Free Bet Blackjack, the player’s decision depends entirely on what cards were initially dealt to him and the dealer.
+In Free Bet Blackjack, the player’s decision depends entirely on the cards initially dealt to him and the dealer.
 First, you need to understand what kind of hand you have: hard or soft.
 If one of the player’s starting cards is an ace, this is a soft hand.
 All other hands are hard hands.

 Playing a Soft Hand